sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

   * Display panel optics, colorimetry, radiometry, and characterization

 * Programming
+  * Use of AI Tools like Claude Code and OpenAI Codex
   * Machine learning in Python (with TensorFlow and Pytorch)
   * LabView and Python-based instrument automation
   * Optical system design with Zemax OpticStudio